ContextMapper/contextmapper.github.io/_docs/tutorials/event-storming.md

  * Commands (that cause the domain events)
  * Aggregates
  * Issues
- * User Roles?
+ * User Roles ?
  * Views ?
  * Bounded Contexts
  * Subdomains
  * Event Flow

-Context Mapper supports modeling these concepts and can therefore be used to document the output of an event storming.
+Context Mapper supports modeling these concepts and can therefore be used to document the output of an event storming workshop.

 ### Domain Events
 The tactic DDD syntax of CML which is based on the [Sculptor DSL](http://sculptorgenerator.org/) supports to model _DomainEvent_'s within your Aggregates.